How long does an EHCP take? — the platform builds your pack while you wait | EHCP Clarity

 Common timeline problems and how to address them

-• LA does not acknowledge receipt of your request — send a follow-up after 7 days asking for confirmation of the date received
+• local authority does not acknowledge receipt of your request — send a follow-up after 7 days asking for confirmation of the date received

-• LA pauses the clock without lawful reason — challenge in writing referencing regulation 13(3)
+• local authority pauses the clock without lawful reason — challenge in writing referencing regulation 13(3)

-• EP report not commissioned in time — ask the LA who has been instructed and when
+• EP report not commissioned in time — ask the local authority who has been instructed and when

 • Draft EHCP delayed past week 18 — write asking when the draft will be issued and what exception applies